comeaujoseph/crypto-tracker/README.md

 1. What would you change if you needed to track many metrics?

-    Split of the periodic task into a task per metric or group of metrics.
+    Split up the periodic task into a task per metric or group of metrics.

 2. What if you needed to sample them more frequently?

+    If you don't have to worry about rate-limiting, Python Celery would allow scheduling jobs with a shorter interval.

 3. What if you had many users accessing your dashboard to view metrics?

     Caching [Redis](#redis) + Scalability [Production](#production)